ncandio/Health_Check_PostgreSQL/README.md

 This system periodically checks configured websites, verifies their availability, and optionally validates content using regex patterns.
 It stores all monitoring results in a PostgreSQL database for historical tracking and analysis.

+> **IMPORTANT**: This branch with Dask integration is EXPERIMENTAL and for RESEARCH purposes only.
+The Dask implementation ([https://docs.dask.org/en/stable/index.html](https://docs.dask.org/en/stable/index.html)) provides distributed computing capabilities, but is not recommended for production use in this version.

 ## Features

 - **Configurable website monitoring** with customizable check intervals